akhodakivskiy/VimFx/documentation/styling.md

    @namespace url(http://www.mozilla.org/keymaster/gatekeeper/there.is.only.xul);
    ```

-   It makes sure that your CSS only affects the browser chrome and not web
+   It makes sure that your CSS only affects the browser UI and not web pages.
-   pages.

-3. Adjust the rules to your likings.
-Make sure to end all declarations with
+3. Adjust the CSS to your likings.
+Make sure to end lines with `!important`, so
-   `!important` so that they override VimFx’d default styles properly.
+   that they override VimFx’s default styles properly.

 If you use `userChrome.css` you need to restart Firefox for your changes to take
 effect, while Stylish applies them instantly.